Alfred FitzRoy, 8th Duke of Grafton: Personal life

 The Duke died in 1930 and was succeeded by his grandson, John, Viscount Ipswich.

+Residences

+Alfred's father had leased a London house at No. 6 Chesterfield Gardens since 1902, and following his accession to the Dukedom in 1918 Alfred continued to maintain a London residence at 6 Chesterfield Gardens until his death in January 1930.

+His widowed second wife Susanna, Duchess of Grafton (step-grandmother of the 9th Duke) and their daughter Lady Cecilia FitzRoy occupied No. 18 Prince’s Gate, which continued to be the Dowager Duchess’ London home until her death in 1961.
+18 Prince’s Gate continued to be the home of Lady Cecilia, who sold the house in 1965.

 Descendants

 Through his eldest son William, he was a grandfather of John FitzRoy, 9th Duke of Grafton, Lady Margaret Jane FitzRoy (who married Maj.
 Gen. Sir John Nelson), and Lady Mary-Rose FitzRoy.